moditect/moditect/README.md

 * Generating module-info.java descriptors for given artifacts (Maven dependencies or local JAR files)
-* Adding module descriptors to existing JAR files
+* Adding module descriptors to your project's JAR as well as existing JAR files (dependencies)
 * Creating module runtime images

+Compared to authoring module descriptors by hand, using ModiTect saves you work by defining dependence clauses based on your project's dependencies, describing exported and opened packages with patterns (instead of listing all packages separately), auto-detecting service usages and more.
+You also can use ModiTect to add a module descriptor to your project JAR while staying on Java 8 with your own build.

 In future versions functionality may be added to work with other tools like jmod etc. under Maven and other dependency management tools in a comfortable